dariojorge/ScriptsHub/README.md

 ## **Script Hub**

-Script Hub is a tool to merge all the scripts into one place.
+ScriptHub is a tool to configure and interact easily with the services and its environments.

 <p style="text-align:right;">(<a href="#readme-top">back to top</a>)</p>

 ## **Introduction**

+In this ScriptHub, will have a way to interact with the runners instead of them being scattered.

-This is a hub for scripts, in order to have a place to easily interact with all the scripts, instead of having them all scattered and having the way to interact with them all in a different way.
+the issue that we want to solve is to instead of having them all scattered and having the way to interact with them all in a different way.
 This offers a place to unify the interaction with the scripts, making it easier to use.

-<p style="text-align:right;">(<a href="#readme-top">back to top</a>)</p>

-## **Installation**

-To install the Script Hub, follow these steps:

-1. Select the folder where you have the project(s)
-2. Clone the repository: **`git clone https://github.com/dariojorge/ScriptsHub.git`**
-3. Make sure you have the Node.js installed in you machine
-4. In case you don't have the Node.js installed go to the page: **`https://nodejs.org/en/download`**
+To start with this tool check the [INTRODUCTION](documentation/INTRODUCTION.md) for the information of how to setup the project

 <p style="text-align:right;">(<a href="#readme-top">back to top</a>)</p>